fmebruh/Overnads-MonadTestnet/README.md

     - Perform an action on the site, like clicking your profile.
     - Find a request to the `app.overnads.xyz/api/` endpoint.
     - Look for the "Request Headers" section and copy the entire value of the `Authorization` header.
+    - IT WILL EXPIRE IN 15 MINUTES, SO MAKE SURE TO USE NEW ONE EVERYTIME.

 ## Usage